 John Staley, PhD, MSEH

 – We sincerely thank the fire departments and state, regional, and national firefighter organizations for their support of this project.

 Total Worker Health® is a registered trademark of the U.S. Department of Health and Human Services (HHS).
-Participation by the Carolina Center for Total Worker Health® and Well-being does not imply endorsement by HHS, the Centers for Disease Control and Prevention, or the National Institute for Occupational Safety and Health.
+Participation by the Carolina Center for Healthy Workplace Design and Well-Being does not imply endorsement by HHS, the Centers for Disease Control and Prevention, or the National Institute for Occupational Safety and Health.